 Qualification For 203k Loan

-Any home buyer that qualifies for the traditional FHA loan program can qualify for both the FHA 203k Streamline mortgage and Standard FHA 203k mortgage loan programs.
+Any home buyer that qualifies for the traditional FHA loan program can qualify for both the FHA 203k Streamline mortgage and Standard 203k mortgage programs.

-- Mortgage rates for the FHA 203k loan programs are typically slightly higher than the standard FHA loan program
+- Mortgage rates for the 203k loan programs are typically slightly higher than standard FHA loans

 - The appraisal that is required is an as-is property appraisal and as-complete property appraisal